 Bethany’s TEAM Work program offers a variety of different tracks of courses.
 Different people at different stages of life will need different kinds of education.
 These tracks are designed to develop future leaders, strength current leaders, and grow church members.

 Our tracks do not use the traditional terminology of “degrees” and “certificates”.
 We operate under an entirely different paradigm of education than a traditional seminary.
-Therefore, using tradition terms tends to lead to confusion.
+Therefore, using traditional terms tends to lead to confusion.
 Those terms give people certain expectations and associations that can be misleading.

-Instead of typical college terms, we’ve borrowed terminology from the old guild system.
+Instead of typical college terms, we’ve borrowed terminology from the guild system.
 In this system, a man wanting to go into a trade would apprentice himself to a master craftsman who he would learn along side and gain technical skills.
 After his apprenticeship was over, he would become a journeyman and continue his education through practical experiences.
 After completing a great work (a masterpiece) in his craft, that man would become a master himself who would be qualified to teach others.
-Likewise, our apprenticeship programs provide foundational education and skills that students can build off of.
+Likewise, our apprenticeship programs provide foundational education and skills that students can build on.
 Our journeymanship tracks offer serious students a more advanced education with an extra emphasis on practical learning.
-Lastly, our mastership courses equip students to be able to pass on their beliefs.
+Lastly, our mastership program equip students to be able to pass on their beliefs.

 Here are our TEAM tracks:

-- Apprenticeship in Diaconate Studies (for deacons)
+- Apprenticeship in Diaconate Studies

 - Apprenticeship in Eldership Studies